Healthcare Compliance Management Software: An Operator’s Field Guide to Survey-Ready Systems

 What healthcare compliance management software actually is

 Operators run real organizations.
 They do not run frameworks.
-The category exists because compliance officers, COOs, clinical directors, and chief quality officers were stitching binders, SharePoint folders, credentialing spreadsheets, and incident logs together by hand, then praying the surveyor did not ask the wrong question on a Tuesday afternoon.
+The category exists because compliance officers, COOs, clinical directors, and chief quality officers were stitching binders, SharePoint folders, credentialing spreadsheets, and incident logs together by hand, then hoping the surveyor did not ask the wrong question on a Tuesday afternoon.

 The enforcement picture operators are actually facing